Graduate Diploma in Psychology

 - Exemplify effective written communication skills, including knowledge of APA style.

-Fundamentals of Psychology 2
+Part A - Fundamentals of Psychology 2

 This course is one of two introductory psychology courses providing an introduction and critical review of major theories of psychology including personality, psychopathology, social psychology, and cross-cultural psychology.
 You’ll gain an introduction to scientific psychology, the theories of personality, perspectives and classification of psychological disorders, social influence and pro-social behaviour, and cultural differences applied to psychological theory and practice.
 As part of this course, you’ll also be introduced to and apply the basic elements of research methods.